 Hans gains power after Elsa runs away and Anna goes to search her.
 He arrives at the castle where he charges Elsa with treason and accuses her of killing Anna.
 Anna (alive) manages to save her and punches Hans!
 In your face, Hans!
 I’m quite sure that he actually is a Lannister – cruel, opportunistic and calculating.

 “The Book of Mormon” is a satirical take on everything – religion, relations, politics, you name it, I’m sure I’m missing some more.

 I prefer to address him as just The General for obvious reasons.
 He holds the ultimate power in Uganda.
 His soldiers rob Price and Cunningham upon their arrival, mutilates the local females, and kills a villager when he protests.
 He has everyone else in terror, but in the end he and his man and scared away by the “reincarnated” Price and Cunningham.

+He’s a gruesome take on real-life tribal warlords, which makes him one of the most disturbing amongst the villains of Broadway.
 We may draw a parallel between him and the Wizard – they hold the absolute power over their respective places.
 And while The Wizard resorts to a more subtle approach, The General is basically a butcher.

 We can argue is the Phantom a real villain or an anti-hero.
 I believe he shares traits of both.
 He is hated due to his physical malformation.
 He was a circus attraction, mocked and laughed.
 This is where he loath to all humanity comes.
 He finds his sanctuary in a cave under the Paris opera.
 Where he later finds Christine, he falls for her and won’t stop at anything to get her.
 This is where the line between the anti-hero and the villain is drawn.
 He resorts to cheating, lying, and killing just to get her.
 He masters technology that even today, in the 21st Century, will be considered cutting edge.
 And he uses it with no remorse.